Resolving Scoring Issues With the Scoring Inquiry Form

-Normally you should receive a reply to your scoring inquiry within 48 hours of submission, though it may take longer to fix the results.
+Normally a reply to scoring inquiries is provided within 48 hours but also acknowledges that fixing the results may take longer.
 If you are not satisfied with the response, you should submit a Request for Redress.

 Note that sometimes the race committee is unable to verify the information in a scoring inquiry (e.g. the RC’s records may not show a transcription error and they may not be able to verify the finish position of the boat involved).
 In such cases, the Scoring Inquiry Coordinator may suggest filing a Request for Redress in accordance with Racing Rules of Sailing (RRS) 62.1(a).